Complete Guide To Dog Medicines

 Johnsons ear drops

-This drops kill ear mites in dogs and cats.
-It also helps to assist healing, soothe irritation and softens wax.
+These drops kill ear mites in dogs and cats.
+It also helps to assist healing, soothe irritation and softens the wax.

 Aloe vera soothing gel